maaahe/streaks/README.md

 Dates are stored as `YYYY-MM-DD` calendar strings, and the app calculates Today in the `Europe/Oslo` timezone.

+Each habit day is stored in `data.habitDays` with a `status` of either `done` or `not_done`.
+The app creates `not_done` records by default, including skipped days since a habit was created, so future history views can render from explicit database data instead of guessing from missing records.

 ## Supabase setup

 1. Create a free Supabase project.